Bank Street break-ins worry local grocer | CBC News

 Bank Street break-ins worry local grocer

-Herb & Spice has had two break-ins in two weeks, and owner says they're not alone
+Herb & Spice has had 2 break-ins in 2 weeks and owner says it's not alone

 One Bank Street business owner is sounding the alarm about what he says is rising crime in the area after a pair of recent break-ins.

-He says he loves the downtown strip and the crowd it brings into his "hippie and hipster" store, but the last few weeks have him rethinking the neighbourhood's culture.
+He said he loves the downtown strip and the crowd it brings into his "hippie and hipster" store, but the last few weeks have him rethinking the neighbourhood's culture.

 "We got broken into twice in 10 days," Amsellem told CBC Thursday.

-The first break-in on Apr.
-8 was a shock, he says, and the second on Apr.
-18 was equally if not more painful.
+The first break-in on April 8 was a shock, he said, and the second on April 18 was equally if not more painful.
 From broken windows to stolen computers and other items, Amsellem said he's lost about $10,000.

 "Things have changed so much, and for sure it doesn't help that downtown is more empty.
 You know, it gives space for something else to happen," he said.